rowanam/first-dbms-project/README.md

 `psql`

-If this doesn't work (e.g. error "psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or directory"), first run:
+If this doesn't work (e.g. error "psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or directory"), first run `set_pg` then try again.

-`set_pg`

-then try again.
+To view current databases, run `\l`

+### Create and initialize chinook database with PostgreSQL

+- In PostgreSQL shell, run `CREATE DATABASE chinook;`
+- Run `\c chinook` to connect to the new database
+- While connected to this database, run `\i Chinook_PostgreSql.sql` to initialize the database from the file "Chinook_PostgreSql.sql"

 ### Connecting PostgreSQL to Python with Psycopg2